Calculated based on number of publications stored in Pure and citations from Scopus

 Christoph’s interest in statelessness and legal identity arose from multi-year field research among the Vietnamese minority in Cambodia.
 From 2018 to 2021, he was Senior Research Fellow at the Peter McMullin Centre on Statelessness at Melbourne Law School, where he also led the Statelessness Hallmark Research Initiative as Academic Convenor.
 He remains affiliated with the Centre as a Honorary Fellow.
 Christoph has advised the UNHCR and was member of a UN International Expert Group on a study on undocumented populations in Sabah, Malaysia.
 He is also a member of the editorial committee of the Statelessness & Citizenship Review, an Advisory Group member for the Regional Coalition on Statelessness Asia, and a Board member for Nationality for All.

 Christoph is a Fellow at the Center for Human Rights and International Justice at Stanford University, an Associate of the Asia Law Centre at Melbourne Law School, and Adjunct Professor at the Center for the Study of Humanitarian Law at the Royal University of Law and Economics, Cambodia.
-He was a University Fellow at Charles Darwin University and held visiting positions at the University of Copenhagen, Tilburg University, KU Leuven, Hebrew University of Jerusalem, Queen’s University Belfast, and the European University Institute.
+He was a University Fellow at Charles Darwin University and held visiting positions at the University of Copenhagen, Tilburg University, KU Leuven, Hebrew University of Jerusalem, Queen’s University Belfast, the European University Institute, and Nagoya University.
 Since 2022, Christoph has been Visiting Professor with the Raoul Wallenberg Institute, supporting human rights education and training at Cambodian universities.
 He holds a PhD from the School of Regulation and Global Governance (RegNet), Australian National University.

 Before joining Macquarie Law School, Christoph worked on the ARC-funded project ‘Constitutional Change in Authoritarian Regimes: The Case of Myanmar’.
 He also brings to his role at the law school more than a decade of professional experience in working on human rights and the rule of law, predominantly in Southeast Asia.
 He was Deputy Director at the Asian International Justice Initiative, a joint program of the Center for Human Rights and International Justice at Stanford University and the East-West Center, where he supported human rights and justice sector capacity development in ASEAN.
 Prior to this, Christoph was Senior Advisor with the German development agency (GIZ) in Cambodia.